bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/strassman.md

 Strassman is also involved in the [SYNTH](../lore/synths) project, around the time [Arc/Hive](../lore/archive) re-brands to [NEX GEN](../lore/nex-gen-corporation).
-One of the lab assistants named [Rebecca](rebecca) is terminally ill, with an environmental disease as we learn in her first [Grumblr post in 2027](../for-sof/grumblr).
+One of the lab assistants named [Rebecca](rebecca) is terminally ill, with an environmental disease as we learn in her first [Grumblr post in January 2027](../for-sof/grumblr).
 Dallus Lauren is working on the research that eventually helps her transfer into a synthetic body.

-[Years later in 2036](../for-sof/grumblr2), Rebecca is now working her first day with both Dallus and Strassman.
+[Months later in November](../for-sof/grumblr2), Rebecca is now working her first day with both Dallus and Strassman.
 She learns that Skys is still alive and the three of them transfer his consciousness into a synthetic body.
 Skys starts howling with laughter, before begging for death.
 Dallus and Strassman fight over this; Dallus regrets what they have done and states that they have crossed a boundary.
 Strassman insists that his reaction is due to the prolonged time Skys was in a coma.
+Not much later, Rebecca appears as the first synth in 2028 in the [Tekka interview](../for-sof/tekka_interview), where she is also asked about Strassman (among other Nex Gen employees).

 The [D8 log](../for-sof/lauren_d8_log), from Dallus' son Ren in October 2037, speaks about his father's passing, leaving Strassman without his research partner.
 This log marks the activation of [E.V.E.](eve), who Strassman